Ever had yellow, chalky, green or black stools?

 Certain colors of BMs or stools can be a warning sign of cancer.

-“Brown, gray, tan or yellow are all caused by your environment – food you eat, beverages you consume and even the level of stress you are experiencing at that time in your life,” says Sander R. Binderow, MD, FACS, FASCRS of Atlanta Colon & Rectal Surgery.
+“Brown, gray, tan or yellow are all caused by your environment – food you eat, beverages you consume and even the level of stress you are experiencing at that time in your life,” says Sander R. Binderow, MD, FACS, FASCRS, with Northside Hospital in Georgia.

 You should examine what’s in the toilet!
 It’s unsightly, but you need to know what your bowel movements normally look like in shape as well as color, since certain stool colors are associated with colon cancer.